EZ-Robotics/EZ-Template/ez-template-docs/tutorials/example_autons.md

 ## Wait Until and Changing Speed
+Now we add `wait_until()`.
+This new function will wait until a specified distance has been traveled and then allow the code to continue.
+The robot will drive at `DRIVE_SPEED` until the robot has traveled 6 inches, then will lower the max speed to 40.
+The same thing happens on the return back.
 ```cpp
 void wait_until_change_speed() {
   // wait_until will wait until the robot gets to a desired position